Running Time Analysis of the (1+1)-EA for Robust Linear Optimization: Deletion-robust Linear Optimization

 \subsection{Deletion-robust OneMax}

 For the (1+1)-EA solving deletion-robust OneMax (i.e., Eq.~\eqref{eq-deletion-onemax}), Theorems~\ref{del-om-upper} and~\ref{del-om-lower} show that the tight range of $d$ allowing polynomial running time is $[1,n/2+O(\sqrt{n\log n})]$.
 The reason for the effectiveness of the (1+1)-EA when $d$ is not too large is as follows.
-For any solution $x$, if $|x|_1> k$, the optimization procedure is similar to that of the (1+1)-EA minimizing the OneMax function, and the number of 1-bits of the solution quickly decreases to at most $k$; if $|x|_1\le d$, the (1+1)-EA performs like a random walk over $\bsp$, and the number of 1-bits of the solution can increase to $d+1$ in polynomial running time for $d=n/2+O(\sqrt{n\log n})$ or $d\le n/2$.
+For any solution $x$, if $|x|_1> k$, the optimization procedure is similar to that of the (1+1)-EA minimizing the OneMax function, and the number of 1-bits of the solution quickly decreases to at most $k$; if $|x|_1\le d$, the fitness is 0 and any offspring solution will be {accepted}, thus the (1+1)-EA performs like a random walk over $\bsp$, and the number of 1-bits of the solution can increase to $d+1$ in polynomial running time for $d=n/2+O(\sqrt{n\log n})$ or $d\le n/2$.
 Thus, the (1+1)-EA can efficiently find a solution $x$ with $d+1\le |x|_1\le k$ and then quickly find an optimal solution.

 To examine the behavior of the (1+1)-EA performing a random walk, we present Lemma~\ref{lem-randomwalk}, which gives the expected running time for the (1+1)-EA on a plateau to reach a solution with a sufficient number of 1-bits.
 The proof of Lemma~\ref{lem-randomwalk} is accomplished by applying Theorem~\ref{additive-drift}, i.e., the additive drift theorem.